fdo-rs/fido-device-onboard-rs/CONTRIBUTING.md

 If you find an issue you'd like to work on, feel free to ask in the issue if someone is currently working on it.

 You will see the `Jira` tag on many issues there, this is used to sync the issues to an internal tracker some contributors use for scheduling reasons.
-The precense or absense of this tag does not mean that we will fix this, or that it has been claimed by anyone, it is purely used for some tooling.
+The presence or absence of this tag does not mean that we will fix this, or that it has been claimed by anyone, it is purely used for some tooling.

 ## Specifications